igraph/python-igraph/README.md

 ## Compiling the development version

-If you want to install the development version, the easiest way to do so is to install it using
+To install the development version, use:

 ```bash
 pip install git+https://github.com/igraph/python-igraph
 ```

-This automatically fetches the development version from the repository, builds the package and installs it.
-By default, this will install the Python interface from the `main` branch, which is used as the basis for the development of the current release series.
-Unstable and breaking changes are being made in the `develop` branch.
-You can install this similarly by doing
+This automatically fetches the development version from the repository, builds the package, and installs it.
+By default, this will installs the Python interface from the `main` branch, which serves as the basis for the development of the current release series.
+Unstable and breaking changes occur in the `develop` branch, which you can install using:

 ```bash
 pip install git+https://github.com/igraph/python-igraph@develop
 ```

-In addition to `git`, the installation of the development version requires some additional dependencies, read further below for details.
+The installation of the development version requires some additional dependencies, outlined below.

-For more information about installing directly from `git` using `pip` see https://pip.pypa.io/en/stable/topics/vcs-support/#git.
+For more information about installing directly from `git` using `pip`, see https://pip.pypa.io/en/stable/topics/vcs-support/#git.

 Alternatively, you can clone this repository locally.
-This repository contains a matching version of the C core of `igraph` as a git submodule.
-In order to install the development version from source, you need to instruct git to check out the submodules first:
+It contains a matching version of the C core of `igraph` as a git submodule.
+To install the development version from source, instruct git to check out the submodules first:

 ```bash